 Among the early settlers from England were merchants who plied the oceans, fishermen of the bountiful waters, and builders of sturdy wooden naval vessels.
 The first ship to fly a US flag in battle – USS Ranger – was built here.

-In 1800, the first Federal shipyard in the United States was established here.
-Construction of submarines started here during World War I. Today, our navy shipyard continues to play a pivotal role in maintaining the nation's defenses.
+In 1800, the first Federal shipyard in the U.S. was established here.
+Construction of submarines started at the shipyard in World War I. Today, our Navy shipyard continues to play an essential role in maintaining the nation's defenses.

-people, places, and events.
-This booklet includes the story of how Maine became a state in 1820.
-The booklet
+in the town's history.
+It includes the story of how Maine became a state in 1820.
+For an electronic copy of the booklet

-Open the book on Kittery history – with our compliments – here:
+Open the book on Kittery history here:

 Click the photo above to open or download a PDF document.